ray-project/ray/doc/source/serve/getting_started.md

 # Getting Started

-This tutorial will walk you through the process of deploying a model with Ray Serve.
+This tutorial will walk you through the process of deploying models with Ray Serve.
+It will show you how to

+* Expose your models over HTTP using Ray Serve `deployments`
+* Scale your deployments to meet your workload's requirements
+* Allocate resources like fractional GPUs and CPUs to your deployments
+* Compose multiple-model machine learning pipelines with Ray Serve `Deployment Graphs`
+* Port your FastAPI applications to Ray Serve

+We'll use two models in this tutorial:

+* [HuggingFace's TranslationPipeline](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.TranslationPipeline) as a text-translation model
+* [HuggingFace's SummarizationPipeline](https://huggingface.co/docs/transformers/v4.21.0/en/main_classes/pipelines#transformers.SummarizationPipeline) as a text-summarizer model

-We'll use [HuggingFace's TranslationPipeline](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.TranslationPipeline) to deploy a text-translation model, and we'll test it with HTTP requests.
+After deploying these models, we'll test them with HTTP requests.

 :::{tip}
 If you have suggestions on how to improve this tutorial,